uttgeorge/Machine-Learning-Models/Perceptron/Perceptron.md

 \end{matrix}\
 $$

-**But in this case, the funtion is not derivative.**
+    But in this case, the funtion is not derivative.

-    2. Use the distance as loss
+     **2. Use the distance as loss**

 $$
 \begin{align*}